liambll/MRI-cardiac-segmentation/README.md

 ## Part 2: Model training pipeline
 #### 1. Did you change anything from the pipelines built in Parts 1 to better streamline the pipeline built in Part 2?
 If so, what?
 If not, is there anything that you can imagine changing in the future?
-I made the following chages to the pipelines built in Parts 1 to better streamline the pipeline built in Part 2:
+I made the following changes to the pipelines built in Parts 1 to better streamline the pipeline built in Part 2:
 * I keep patient/image ID as part of parsed output.
-For model training and evaluation, we might need to perfom train/test split at patient level instead of at image level.
+For model training and evaluation, we might need to perform train/test split at patient level instead of at image level.
 So, we would need to have patient/image ID to perform the split.

 #### 2. How do you/did you verify that the pipeline was working correctly?